 Windows (SMB) Shares section of FreeNAS documentation provided the first clue…

 This bug report confirms the issue and suggests two possible solutions.
 One solution improves overall network security; the other weakens it.
-The better solution is to lift XP’s game by forcing it to use NTLMv2 rather than its default NTLMv1.
+The better solution is to lift XP’s game by forcing it to use NTLMv2 if the server supports it rather than its default NTLMv1.
 The weaker option is to enable NTLMv1 on FreeNAS.

 I tested both options and they work.
 However, for the latter option, I believe there is a documentation error in FreeNAS.
 NTLMv1 has to be enabled as a global parameter and not a local parameter.
 The switch needs to be placed in Auxiliary Parameters under SMB Services.